lilakat/starbound-mod-template/README.md

 ![Alt text](./4.png)

 Remember the folder you created in the mods folder?
 Go there and create subfolders for the entire file path, starting from whatever comes after 'assets'.
-So in this case, create a folder called 'object' and in that, create another folder called 'themed', in that create *another* folder called 'wave', and in that create *yet another* folder called 'wavebed'. ~~Congrats, you're done making folders for this project.~~ Go into the final subfolder and copy in the pngs you want to change.
+So in this case, create a folder called 'object' and in that, create another folder called 'themed', in that create *another* folder called 'wave', and in that create *yet another* folder called 'shroombed'. ~~Congrats, you're done making folders for this project.~~ Go into the final subfolder and copy in the pngs you want to change.
 Use some kind of sorcery to edit them and you're done.
 When you launch Starbound, they should look like the new images instead!

 ---

 Now, generally you shouldn't do what I just explained, especially if you want to share your mod with others.
 Instead, you should just create your own version of the object to change (it's not much harder, I promise).

-To create your own version of this bed, rename your 'wavebed' folder to something else that doesn't exist already, I'll use 'lilakat_wavebed'.
+To create your own version of this bed, rename your 'shroombed' folder to something else that doesn't exist already, I'll use 'lilakat_shroombed'.
 It's good to use a prefix like 'lilakat_' on your mods so they don't conflict with other people's.
-Copy everything from '/UnpackedAssets/objects/themed/wave/wavebed' into '/mods/objects/themed/wave/lilakat_wavebed', and change every reference to 'wavebed' in all the filenames to 'lilakat_wavebed'.
-Now open lilakat_wavebed.object in your favourite text editor and change every reference to 'wavebed' into 'lilakat_wavebed' (using find and replace in VScode works great if you don't want to do it manually and worry about forgetting a reference!).
+Copy everything from '/UnpackedAssets/objects/biome/mushroom/shroombed' into '/mods/objects/biome/mushroom/lilakat_shroombed', and change every reference to 'shroombed' in all the filenames to 'lilakat_shroombed'.
+Now open lilakat_shroombed.object in your favourite text editor and change every reference to 'shroombed' into 'lilakat_shroombed' (using find and replace in VScode works great if you don't want to do it manually and worry about forgetting a reference!).
 You can also change the descriptions and anything else you want.

 To recap, your mod folder should look like this now: